Open Theses

 Neuromorphic computers, i.e., computers which design is inspired by the human brain, are mostly intended for machine learning.
 However, recent results show that they may prove advantageous for NP-complete optimization problems as well.
 In this area they compete with (future) Quantum Computers, especially with Quantum Annealing and Adiabatic approaches.
 The goal of this project is to explore the SpiNNaker systems avaialable at GWDG regarding their use in this type of problems.
 A successful project would encompass the implementation of a toy problem comparing it to implementations on other platforms.

-I/O performance behavior in HPC systemsApply
+Understanding I/O behavior in HPC systems, for AI workloadsApply

 Secure Real-Time Inference on Medical Images: A Comparative Study on High-Performance Computing SystemsApply